RaspAP/raspap-website/docs/blog/posts/led-traffic.md

 }
 ```

 There are a couple of things worth noting here.
-First, the monitored interface defaults to wlan0, however this can be changed by specifying a value with the `— i| — interface` argument.
+First, the monitored interface is set by passing a value for the first argument (`*iface = argv[1]`).
 The interface value is then used in `read_interface_bytes()` to fetch the current TX/RX byte values.
 From there, it’s a simple matter of calculating the difference from the previous ones.

 The second item of interest is the location this value is written to, and how it’s done. `/dev/shm/` is a **temporary file storage** (tmpfs) that resides in RAM.
 In this context, “shm” is a reference to shared memory.
 You can see it on your system with mount or df, like so:
 ```bash